team113sanger/Postzygotic_NFATC1_mosaic_cherry_angioma/documentation/Somatic_Variant_calling.md

 ## Overview

-This document describes the steps taken to identify somatic single nucleotide variants (SNVs) and short INDEL mutations present on whole exome of the biopsied samples.
+This document describes the steps taken to identify somatic single nucleotide variants (SNVs) and short INDEL mutations present on the whole exome of the biopsied samples.
 This was done using CaVEMAN and Pindel, followed by variant consequence prediction with VEP.
 All samples were checked for evenness of coverage before the variant calling was performed (see [documentation/Coverage_depth_check.md](./Coverage_depth_check.md)).

-All the scripts and code mentioned below can be found in the `scripts` directory.
+The somatic calling, flagging and annotation was performed with an internal pipeline.
+The steps, and parameters used for the variant calling are described below including some example scripts.
+However, **Filtering, MAF conversion and plotting** were performed using the commands and scripts mentioned below on their respective section

 ## Results